XQueryInstitute/Course-Materials/schemas/README.md

 ###XML Schema (XSD)

+XML Schema 1.0 is a W3C standard approved in 2001.
+The current recommendation for [XML Schema 1.1](http://www.w3.org/TR/xmlschema11-1/) dates from 2012.

+XML Schema is a more robust standard than Document Type Definitions.
+Unlike DTDs, XML Schema can perform complex type checking on documents.

-XQuery incorporates the simple types defined in the [XML Schema](http://www.w3.org/TR/xmlschema-2/).
+In fact, XQuery incorporates the XML Schema types defined in the [XML Schema](http://www.w3.org/TR/xmlschema-2/).
 This is why atomic types in XQuery use the 'xs' namespace prefix.
 The 'xs' prefix is a shorthand for the namespace 'http://www.w3.org/2001/XMLSchema'.

+A major difference between DTDs and XML Schemas is that the former uses a non-XML Syntax whereas the later uses XML synatx.
+An advantage of using XML syntax is that XML Schemas can be manipulated by XML-aware tools.
+A disadvantage is the verbosity of its XML syntax.

+XML Schemas have a reputation for being complex and difficult to understand.
+This arises, I think, from its incorporation of [object-oriented](http://en.wikipedia.org/wiki/Object-oriented_programming) concepts such as encapsulation and inheritance.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>